 Use the recommended size for the initial option set by Windows.

-For the maximum option, you’ll want to set it to 1.5 times more than the physical memory.
+You’ll want to set the maximum option to 1.5 times more than the physical memory.

 For example, if you have 8 gigabytes of RAM, then set this to 12GB, no more than that.